mom and son laying in the grass

 “Blowing a bubble out of my vagina”

 Birth is funny.
 Unless I almost died, I am supposed to say everything was great, but that's not how it felt.
-I had to labor in a hotel for hours because the hospital told me I wasn’t dilated enough, but I was laboring too intensely to get back on the FDR and drive home.
-When we finally got back to the hospital they were like, I can't believe you went so long on your own, you're already six centimeters dilated.
+I had to labor in a hotel for hours because the hospital told me they didn’t have room for me and I wasn’t dilated enough for them to find some, but I was laboring too intensely to get back on the FDR and drive home.
+Also vomiting a lot and shaking uncontrollably.
+When we finally got back to the hospital they were like, I can't believe you went so long on your own!
 I was like, what the fuck did you expect?
 Then my labor stalled a bit, and I got an epidural—thank God, I’m really pro-drugs for labor if you need them.
 I went 17 hours without, and I was ready.
 When it was time to push I remember being really shocked.
 I didn't really believe I was going to have a child until they told me I had to push, even after 24 hours of labor.
-He came out in the cull.
+He came out en caul.
 It was really fun because no one in the room had ever seen it before.
 Everyone was really excited.
 When I was pushing him out, it was like I was blowing a bubble out of my vagina, and my boyfriend was laughing hysterically.

 Storm clouds

 I always had this idea of myself as this anxious, neurotic person but I don't think I am anymore.
 I think I just used to be really depressed.
 I have naturally low progesterone levels which can lean toward depression.
 That's why menopause leads to depression for a lot of women, because those levels drop.
-Hormones literally gaslight us and nobody talks about it.
+Hormones fuck with us so hard as women.
 When I got pregnant the first time my progesterone levels went up and I felt so much happier.
 I remember my sister being like, you're so much cooler as a pregnant person.”
 That hormonal boost in my mood stuck around for a while after I gave birth.
-I still get pretty blue and am definitely depressive, but I think having a kid actually pulls me out of it.
-Sometimes I wake up in the morning like, I can't do this, and then I'll literally go into his room and it’s a switch.
+I still get pretty blue, but I think having a kid actually pulls me out of it.
+Sometimes I wake up in the morning like, I can't do this, and then I'll go into his room and it’s an immediate switch.
 It's amazing.

 “Just something I have to deal with”

 I feel an incredible amount of pressure to work—which again, I love doing—but there's also this part of me that feels like if I don’t want to work, I am an anachronism.
 I need to be working because I'm a “modern woman.”
 There's this anxiety that I’m not performing the role I'm supposed to be performing.
 But what do I even actually want?
 The fact is, I want all of it.
 I want to be able to hang out with my baby all the time.
-And I want to be able to work until two in the morning and come home and not feel guilty about it.
-But I always feel guilty because I have a baby that I want to be around.
-And it's not anyone else making me feel that way.
-I had a baby.
-I want to hang out with him.
+And I want to be able to work until two in the morning and not feel guilty about it. .
+No one else in my life is making me feel guilty for working, that comes from me.
+I had a baby- I want to hang out with him.
 And that’s just something I have to deal with.

 "Birth is funny.
 Unless I almost died, I am supposed to say everything was great, but that's not how it felt."